paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-079-science-and-technology-policy-organization-and-priorities.md

 Sec.
 4. Administration. (a) The heads of executive departments and agencies shall, to the extent permitted by law, provide the PCAST with information concerning scientific and technological matters when requested by the PCAST Co-Chairs and as required for the purpose of carrying out the PCAST’s functions.

-(b) In consultation with the Science Advisor, the PCAST is authorized to create standing subcommittees and ad hoc groups, including technical advisory groups, to assist the PCAST and provide preliminary information directly to the PCAST.
+(b) In consultation with the Co-Chairs, the PCAST is authorized to create standing subcommittees and ad hoc groups, including technical advisory groups, to assist the PCAST and provide preliminary information directly to the PCAST.

-(c) In order to allow the PCAST to provide advice and analysis regarding classified matters, the Science Advisor may request that members of the PCAST, its standing subcommittees, or ad hoc groups, who do not hold a current clearance for access to classified information, receive security clearance and access determinations pursuant to Executive Order 12968 of August 2, 1995 (Access to Classified Information) [[50 U.S.C.
+(c) In order to allow the PCAST to provide advice and analysis regarding classified matters, the Co-Chairs may request that members of the PCAST, its standing subcommittees, or ad hoc groups who do not hold a current clearance for access to classified information receive security clearance and access determinations pursuant to Executive Order 12968 of August 2, 1995 (Access to Classified Information) [[50 U.S.C.
 3161](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3161&num=0&edition=prelim) note], as amended, or any successor order.

-(d) The Department of Energy shall provide such funding and administrative and technical support as the PCAST may require, to the extent permitted by law and within existing appropriations.
+(d) The Department of Energy shall provide such funding and administrative and technical support as the PCAST may require, to the extent permitted by law and as authorized by existing appropriations.

 (e) Members of the PCAST shall serve without any compensation for their work on the PCAST, but may receive travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in the government service ([5 U.S.C.
 5701–570](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5701–570&num=0&edition=prelim)7).

-(f) Insofar as the Federal Advisory Committee Act, as amended ([former] 5 U.S.C.
-App.) [see [5 U.S.C.
+(f) Insofar as the Federal Advisory Committee Act, as amended (5 U.S.C.
+App.) [now [5 U.S.C.
 1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.], may apply to the PCAST, any functions of the President under that Act, except that of reporting to the Congress, shall be performed by the Secretary of Energy, in accordance with the guidelines and procedures established by the Administrator of General Services.

 Sec.
 5. Termination.
 The PCAST shall terminate 2 years from the date of this order [Jan.
-27, 2021] unless extended by the President.
+23, 2025] unless extended by the President.

 Sec.
 6. Revocation.
-Executive Order 13895 of October 22, 2019 (President’s Council of Advisors on Science and Technology) [formerly set out above], is hereby revoked.
+Executive Order 14007 of January 27, 2021 (President’s Council of Advisors on Science and Technology) [formerly set out above], as amended by Executive Order 14109 of September 29, 2023 (Continuance of Certain Federal Advisory Committees and Amendments to Other Executive Orders), is hereby revoked.

 Sec.
 7. General Provisions. (a) Nothing in this order shall be construed to impair or otherwise affect: